Canada security questioned after FBI tip thwarts attack

 Current and former intelligence officials have said it can take dozens of people to properly track one suspect, and one said it was not surprising that the ultimate tip came from the FBI, given their vastly superior monitoring abilities.

-The 2016 budget provided C$35-million over five years to combat radicalisation, but little in the way of new funding for the RCMP or the Canadian Security and Intelligence Service (CSIS).
+The 2016 budget provided C$35-million over five years to combat radicalization, but little in the way of new funding for the RCMP or the Canadian Security and Intelligence Service (CSIS).

 Trudeau was elected in October 2015 pledging to end Canada's combat role against Islamic State and roll back some of the security powers his Conservative Party predecessor had implemented.